RaVeR76/BubbleBobbleBonkers/README.md

 ## **Bugs**
 ---

 Before February I had never seen JavaScript or knew what it did ....
-I only knew it was programming language.
+I only knew it was a programming language.
 Fast forward 3 months and BOOM !
 I'm about to hand in my MS2, a cool wee game made from HTML, CSS and now Javascript.
-I had a few bugs to be honest, some major heart breaking dream crushing ones and some not so dramatic.
+I had a few bugs to be honest, some <em>major heart breaking dream crushing ones</em> and some not so dramatic.
 I will try get through them as best as I can below.

 ### **Turned Cards Won't Display On iOS Devices**